 Additionally, harsh skin cleansers and topical products can disrupt the microbiome living on top of your skin— ultimately causing more breakouts.
 So, if you want your skin to look and feel healthy, you need to address what is causing the skin issues in the first place.
 Spoiler alert: a balanced microbiome is key.

 Your gastric system and the skin are both involved in the process of detoxifying your body.
 There are trillions of bacteria living inside your body and on your skin.
 These bacteria form your microbiome.
-The gut contains the largest number of bacteria in the body.
+The gut has the largest number of bacteria in the body.
 This microbiota is made up of many different species of bacteria, particularly, strains of Lactobacillus and Bifidobacteria.
 The ideal balance that should be maintained in your gut is 85% good and 15% bad.
 However, this balance is precarious and is thrown out of balance due to environmental factors, illnesses, unhealthy lifestyle, lack of sleep, stress, use of antibiotics, and aging.
 Probiotic supplements help repair this imbalance so your body can function at its prime.

 If you want to correct your skin’s appearance, focusing on your gut health is an ideal place to begin.
 Healthy gut flora ensures that the food you eat is broken down easily, the nutrients are absorbed, and toxins are eliminated.
 This will keep inflammations at a minimum and avoid acne and other skin problems.